johnhw/cordic/README.md

 This will output a header file that will perform the CORDIC sin/cos operation in 24 bit signed fixed point.
 See `cordic-test.c` for an example of using the generated headerfile.

+### Fixed point format
-Note that the generator is hardcoded to use a 2.[n-2] fixed point format, so `n=16` will create code for 2.14 fixed point precision.
+Note that the generator is hardcoded to use a 2.[n-2] fixed point format, so `n=16` will create code for 2.14 fixed point precision, to accept angle inputs in range [-2.0,2.0].
+Angle inputs must be in the range (-pi/2, pi/2).
+For angle values outside of this range, wrap to [-pi, pi] then:

+* theta in [pi/2,pi]: theta_corrected = half_pi-(theta-half_pi)
+* and similarly for values -pi---pi/2

 ## Precreated
 See `generated/` for a set of CORDIC headers for given a few word widths.